How Dissolved Oxygen Sensors Work

 Environmental Monitoring:

-Used in rivers, lakes, and oceans to assess water health.
-Changes in DO can signal pollution, eutrophication, or climate change impacts.
+Used in rivers, lakes, and oceans to check water health.
+Changes in dissolved oxygen (DO) can show signs of pollution, nutrient buildup, or effects from climate change.

 Wastewater Treatment: